epiphone/gradu/README.md

 # Migrating a web application to FaaS

-> **Abstract:** Serverless computing is a novel cloud computing model based on ephemeral resources that scale up and down automatically and are billed for actual usage at a millisecond granularity.
-As an attractive economic proposition serverless has gained significant interest in the industry but literature on how the model's unique characteristics drive application design is still scarce.

-> This thesis aims to fill the gap by first defining the paradigm along with its origins and surveying for applicable design patterns.
-The patterns are then applied in an experimental migration process through which 5 new patterns are discovered.
+> **Abstract:** Serverless computing is a novel cloud computing model based on auto-scaling,ephemeral resources billed at a millisecond granularity.
+Serverless has gained interest in the industry but literature on how the model’s characteristics drive application design is still scarce.
+This thesis aims to fill the gap by first defining the paradigm along with its origins and surveying for applicable design patterns.
+The patterns are then applied in an experimental migration process through which 5 new patterns are introduced.
 Finally the migration outcome is evaluated in terms of development ease, performance and costs.

-> In conclusion the serverless model is found to deliver on its promises of elasticity and reduced operational overhead; cost benefit however depends largely on expected traffic shape.
+The serverless model is found to deliver on its promises of elasticity and reduced operational overhead; cost benefit however depends largely on expected traffic shape

 ## Motivation